Codersintu/Typescript/src/index1.md

 The tsconfig file has a bunch of options that you can change to change the compilation process.
 Some of these include

-2. rootDir
+2. rootDir.
 Where should the compiler look for .ts files.
 Good practise is for this to be the src folder
-3. outDir
+3. outDir.
 Where should the compiler look for spit out the .js files.
-4. noImplicitAny
+4. noImplicitAny.
 Try enabling it and see the compilation errors on the following code -

 <!-- next*********** important topic-->
 Interface and Types
-1. What are interfaces
+1. What are interfaces.
 How can you assign types to objects?
 For example, a user object that looks like this -

-What are types?
+What are types?.
 Very similar to interfaces , types let you aggregate data together.

 <!--  -->